 The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better overall headphones than the Apple AirPods Max Wireless.
 The Bose are more comfortable, have a better-balanced sound profile, and their active noise cancelling (ANC) performs slightly better overall.
 They also come with an AUX cable if you want to use a wired connection.
 However, the Apple charge a bit quicker.

 The Apple AirPods Max Wireless and the Beats Solo Pro Wireless have different strengths and depending on your usage, you may prefer one over the other.
-While both headphones have great build qualities, the Apple are more comfortable, have a virtual surround feature, and can block out more ambient noise.
-They also have a standby feature to help conserve battery life when not in use and exhibit lower audio latency on iOS and Android.
-However, the Beats have a better-balanced sound profile and their fit is more stable.
+While both headphones are very well-built, the Apple are more comfortable, have a virtual surround feature, and block out more ambient noise.
+They also have a standby feature to help conserve battery life when they aren't being used and exhibit lower audio latency on iOS and Android.
+However, the Beats have a more neutral sound profile and their fit is more stable.

 The Bose 700 Headphones Wireless are slightly better headphones for commute and travel than the Apple AirPods Max Wireless.
 While both over-ears have a similarly warm sound profile and offer an outstanding ANC feature, the Bose are more comfortable, feel better-built, and have a better performing integrated mic.
 You can also control their ANC via their companion app and they can be paired with up to two devices at a time.
 However, the Apple have lower latency on iOS and Android.